Barton, Australian Capital Territory

 Barton is adjacent to Capital Hill.
 It contains the Department of Prime Minister and Cabinet, Attorney-General's Department, Department of Foreign Affairs and Trade and several other Commonwealth government departments.

-On Kings Avenue is the controversial Edmund Barton Building, which was made a heritage listed building in 2005, but its modernist design has often been criticized.
+On Kings Avenue is the controversial Edmund Barton Building, which was made a heritage listed building in 2005, but its modernist design has often been criticised.

 The boundary of Barton runs along Telopea Park East in the south east.
 On the east side it surrounds the East Basin of Lake Burley Griffin.
 In the north east the boundary is Morshead Drive.
 The boundary continues along Kings Avenue all the way to State Circle.
 State Circle forms the boundary with Capital Hill to the west.
 The boundary then extends along the centre of Sydney Avenue, and finally along New South Wales Crescent back to Telopea Park.

 History

 Settlement of Barton began in 1922.
 The first stage of the heritage-listed Barton Housing Precinct began in 1926 and 1927.
 It was named after Sir Edmund Barton, the father of the White Australia Policy, in 1928.
 Streets in Barton are named after Governors.

 The following areas are heritage listed: